 – All travellers to Chile need to have a valid passport for at least six months from the date of entrance into the country.

 – Tourist travellers should have enough financial support for their stay in Chile.

 – The period of stay in Chile for tourists is up to 90 days.

 – Not applicable to USA Transit Visa (Visa C).

 You can read more about the change here on the official website of the Chilean government.

-But if you do not have a valid US visa or a green card, please keep reading for the Chile visa application process.
+If you do not have a valid US visa, please keep reading for the Chile visa application process.